galeo/transient-showcase/README.md

 ```

-<a id="org09b11a7"></a>
+<a id="org2da15d9"></a>

 ## Pre-Commands Explained

-The value in the `:transient` slot affects the state of variables that the body of your command will see and what will happen after your command, during the post-command.
+The value in the<code>:transient</code>slot affects the state of variables that the body of your command will see and what will happen after your command, during the post-command.

-The `:transient` slot holds a function symbol called the "pre-command."
+The<code>:transient</code>slot holds a function symbol called the "pre-command."
 Before your suffix body forms run, the pre-command is called and creates the conditions that your suffix may use to, for example, read variables that were just set on infixes.
-If the pre-command calls `transient-export` then it will add to history.
+If the pre-command calls<code>transient-export</code>then it will add to history.

-When using macros to define prefixes, you will often see `:transient` set to `t`.
-In `transient-define-prefix` and `transient-define-suffix`, the `t` value is actually translated to `transient--do-call` or `transient--do-recurse` depending on the situation.
+When using macros to define prefixes, you will often see<code>:transient</code>set to<code>t</code> In<code>transient-define-prefix</code>and<code>transient-define-suffix</code> the<code>t</code>value is actually translated to<code>transient--do-call</code>or<code>transient--do-recurse</code>depending on the situation.

 These functions set up some states so that post-command can figure out if it needs to exit, save values, or enter another transient, and what else to do while entering that new transient.